-- 105 ANATOMY AND PHYSIOLOGY Structure and function of the various parts of the animal body with emphasis on cattle.
+105 ANATOMY AND PHYSIOLOGY Structure and function of the various parts of the animal body with emphasis on cattle.
 Prerequisite: junior standing.
 Three hours.
+Dr. Durrell.

-Dr. Durrell. - 106 ANIMAL DISEASES Fundamentals of disease control and prevention.
+- 106 Animal Diseases Fundamentals of disease control and prevention.
 Special disease problems in cattle, sheep, horses, and swine with emphasis on control measures.
 Prerequisite: 105 strongly recommended; junior standing.
 Three hours.
 Dr. Durrell. - 107-108 LABORATORY ANIMAL TECHNIQUES (2-2) Basic laboratory procedures used in the examination of blood, fecal, urine, milk, and tissue specimens.
 Preparation of tissue sections.
 Prerequisite: agricultural biochemistry 55 and a course in organic chemistry.
 Three hours.
 Staff.
-Offered in fall of 1969. - 116 POULTRY DISEASES (2-2) Anatomy and physiology of the fowl.
+Offered in fall of 1969. - 110 WILDLIFE PATHOLOGY (3-0) A survey of the more common disease and parasitic problems of large game animals, small fur-bearing animals, waterfowl and game birds and their relationship to domestic animals and man.
+Autopsy techniques and proper use of diagnostic laboratory facilities will be demonstrated.
+Prerequisite: junior standing, 2 courses in Zoology.
+Three hours.
+Dr. Bolton. - 116 POULTRY DISEASES (2-2) Anatomy and physiology of the fowl.
 General principles of sanitation.
 Major diseases of chickens and turkeys.
 Prerequisite: agricultural biochemistry 55.
 Three hours.
 Dr. Durrell. - 197, 198 Senior Research Work on a research problem under the direction of a qualified staff member.
 Findings submitted in written form as prescribed by the department.
 Prerequisite: senior standing.
 Three hours.
-Staff. - 217-2181 LABORATORY ANIMALS (2-2) Life cycles, feeding, housing, breeding requirements, nutrition, disease prevention, maintenance of germ-free colonies, preoperative and postoperative care, and humane methods of handling.
+Staff. - 217-2181 LABORATORY ANIMALS (2-2) Life cycles, feeding, housing, breeding requirements, nutrition, disease prevention, maintenance of germ-free colonies, preoperative and postoperative care, and human methods of handling.
 Prerequisite: agricultural biochemistry 55 or medical microbiology 201, chemistry 131, 132.
 Three hours.
 Staff.
-Offered in fall of 1969. - 2201 LABORATORY ASSIGNMENTS (1-6) Rotating assignments in the Animal Pathology Laboratory, Division of Animal Services in the College of Medicine, and the Bureau of Laboratories in the State Department of Health.
-Students are assigned responsibility for groups of experimental animals under the - 1.
-Approval for graduate credit pending.

-guidance of the professional staff.
+Offered in fall of 1970. - 2201 LABORATORY ASSIGNMENTS (1-6) Rotating assignments in the Animal Pathology Laboratory, Division of Animal Services in the College of Medicine, and the Bureau of Laboratories in the State Department of Health.
+Students are assigned responsibility for groups of experimental animals under the guidance of the professional staff.
 Prerequisite: 107, 217.
 Three hours.
 Staff.
-Offered in spring of 1970.

-391 through 399 Master's Thesis Research Investigation of a research topic under the direction of an assigned staff member, culminating in an acceptable thesis.
+Offered in spring of 1971. - 391 through 393 Master's Thesis Research Investigation of a research topic under the direction of an assigned staff member, culminating in an acceptable thesis.
 Credit as arranged.

-Associate Professors Bliss, J. Davison, Janson (Chairman) and Mills; Assistant Professors Roland and Aschenbach; Instructors Davies, Scatchard, W. Davison; Mrs. Wedell
+Professor Janson (Chairman); Associate Professors J. Davison and Mills; Assistant Professors Roland, Aschenbach and Davies; Instructors Scatchard, W. Davison; Mrs. Wedell, Mrs. Walker.